IBM-Cloud/terraform-provider-ibm/website/docs/r/storage_file.html.markdown

 }
 ```

+## Timeouts

+ibm_storage_file provides the following [Timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) configuration options:

+* `create` - (Default 45 minutes) Used for creating Instance.
+* `delete` - (Default 45 minutes) Used for deleting Instance.
+* `update` - (Default 45 minutes) Used for updating Instance.

 ## Argument Reference

 The following arguments are supported:

 * `type` - (Required, Forces new resource, string) The type of the storage.
 Accepted values are `Endurance` and `Performance`
 * `datacenter` - (Required, Forces new resource, string) The data center where you want to provision the file storage instance.
-* `capacity` - (Required, Forces new resource, integer) The amount of storage capacity you want to allocate, expressed in gigabytes.
+* `capacity` - (Required, integer) The amount of storage capacity you want to allocate, expressed in gigabytes.
-* `iops` - (Required, Forces new resource, float) The IOPS value for the storage instance.
+* `iops` - (Required, float) The IOPS value for the storage instance.
 You can find available values for Endurance storage in the [IBM docs](https://cloud.ibm.com/docs/infrastructure/FileStorage/index.html#provisioning-with-endurance-tiers).
 * `snapshot_capacity` - (Optional, Forces new resource, integer) The amount of snapshot capacity you want to allocate, expressed in gigabytes.
 * `allowed_virtual_guest_ids` - (Optional, array of integers) The virtual guests that you want to give access to this instance.
 Virtual guests must be in the same data center as the block storage.
 You can also use this field to import the list of virtual guests that have access to this storage from the `block_storage_ids` argument in the `ibm_compute_vm_instance` resource.
 * `allowed_hardware_ids` - (Optional, array of integers) The bare metal servers that you want to give access to this instance.
 Bare metal servers must be in the same data center as the block storage.
 You can also use this field to import the list of bare metal servers that have access to this storage from the `block_storage_ids` argument in the `ibm_compute_bare_metal` resource.